cbelleza/atm/README.md

+# ATM Core

 ## Synopsis

-**ATM** - Expose and receive all ING ATMs.
+The goal of this application is to expose and receive all ATMs from ING bank.

 This application is based on Spring Boot framework and generates a WAR file including all dependencies.

-There's a public ING RESTful service on the Internet that feeds this application in background, so this URI can be set up manually by the operator.
+There's a public ING RESTful service on the Internet that feeds this application in background, so this URI can be set up manually by the administrator.

 To visualize all ATMs you can address the web page **http://localhost:8080/atm/atms**